QualiTorque/qualitorque.github.io/docs/admin-guide/governance/policies.md

 ## Policy labels
 There are 4 labels that will be automatically applied to policies in Torque, in the __Policies__ administration page:

-* __Built-in__ label is assigned to policies which come out of the box with Torque.
+* __Built-in__ label is assigned to policies that come out of the box with Torque.
 For details about the policies, see [https://github.com/QualiTorque/opa](https://github.com/QualiTorque/opa)
-* __Terraform__ label is assigned to policies which evaluate the Terraform plan on the environment's Terraform grain.
+* __Terraform__ label is assigned to policies that evaluate the Terraform plan on the environment's Terraform grain.
 These policies are triggered when Torque deploys the Terraform grain's plan during the environment's initialization
-* __Environment__ label is assigned to policies which are triggered when the environment is launched or extended
+* __Environment__ label is assigned to policies that are triggered when the environment is launched or extended
-* __Approval__ label is assigned to policies which could require approval to launch the environment
+* __Approval__ label is assigned to policies that could require approval to launch the environment

 > ![Locale Dropdown](/img/policy-labels.png)